sanjaychandak/DDEX_PPI/README.md

 # DDEX_PPI repository

 Buy and Sell PiedPipercoin (PPI) coin on DDEX exchange using ddex API.
+As we all know DDEX GUI sucks to buy and sell coins :-)

 # Description